 * Toshiba said output was suspended at a factory in Iwate prefecture making system LSI chips for microprocessors and image sensors, with no time frame yet for a resumption of output.
 An assembly line at a plant making small liquid crystal displays for smartphones and other devices will be closed for a month to repair damaged machinery.

-* Nikon Corp said it was still working to restore four production facilities damaged in the quake, including two of its precision-equipment plants.
+* Nikon Corp said it was still working to restore four production facilities damaged in the quake, including two of its precision equipment plants.
 Nikon does not have a timetable to reopen the plants.
-The effect on cameras and lenses is seen as minor, since most output for those devices is in Thailand.
+The effect on cameras and lenses is seen as minor, since they are mostly produced in Thailand.

 * Panasonic said it still had no timetable for restarting production at manufacturing facilities in northern Japan halted by the quake, including plants making optical pickups and other electronic parts, digital cameras and audio equipment.
 None has been badly damaged, but infrastructure needs to be restored before manufacturing can resume, it said.